 The power strip, TB7, allows up to 12 AWG wire.
-A wire gauge of 16 AWG is recommended to allow for an easy pass-through into the 1⁄2" NPT ports when wiring.
+A wire gauge of 16 AWG is recommended to allow for an easy pass-through into the $\frac{1}{2}$ " NPT ports when wiring.

 Three SPDT relays are provided on the power supply board.
 None of the relay contacts are powered.
 The user must supply the proper power to the contacts.
 For applications that require the same switched operating voltage as the Q46 (115 or 230 V), power may be jumpered from the power input terminals at TB7.
 Relay wiring is connected at TB4, TB5, and TB6 as shown below.
 Note that the relay contact markings are shown in the NORMAL mode.
-Programming a relay for "Failsafe" operation reverses the NO and NC positions in this diagram (Figure 14).
+Programming a relay for "Failsafe" operation reverses the NO and NC positions in this diagram (See Figure 14 below).